Hamilton High School (Chandler, Arizona): History

 Hamilton's campus resides on land originally owned by the Hamilton family.
 Family patriarch, John Augustus Hamilton, helped found the city of Chandler serving as the sheriff for all of what is now considered the southeast Phoenix Metropolitan Area.
 According to the Chandler Museum and the Chandler Historical Society, Jerry Loper Field marks the location of the Hamilton family's general store.
 During that time period, locals referred to what is currently the Arizona Avenue/SR 87 and Ocotillo Boulevard intersection as "Hamilton's Corner".

 As the Chandler area became more populated, Chandler High School was unable to handle the community's increasing educational needs.
-Voters in 1996 granted Chandler Unified School District (CUSD) a $33 million USD bond to purchase the 359,341 ft^{2} (3,338.3 m^{2}) property and awarded Stantec the construction contract for the original Hamilton High School campus.
+Voters in 1996 granted Chandler Unified School District (CUSD) a 33 million US$ bond to purchase the 359,341 ft^{2} (3,338.3 m^{2}) property and awarded Stantec the construction contract for the original Hamilton High School campus.
 The school becoming operational in 1998 with Fred DePrez as principal and 1,600 freshmen through junior level students greatly relieved the pressure on Chandler High School.